microsoft/onnxruntime/dockerfiles/README.md

 1. Build the docker image from the Dockerfile in this repository.
   ```
-  # If you have a Linux machine, preface this command with "sudo"

   docker build -t onnxruntime-source -f Dockerfile.source .
   ```

 2. Run the Docker image

   ```
-  # If you have a Linux machine, preface this command with "sudo"

   docker run -it onnxruntime-source
   ```